nomad-coe/nomad/paper.md

 and integrates data analysis and machine learning tools.
 NOMAD installations can be connected to shared data between research institutes and publish data to an open central NOMAD service.

-- nomad and nomad-oasis
-- nomad python package
-- nomad parsers
+NOMAD software is distributed as an Docker image to create data management services and as a Python package to automatize the client use of such services.

 # Statement of need

 In materials science, researchers use many methods, instruments, tools, and workflows to produce large volumes of heterogeneous data artifacts.
 The contained data often describes related research objects (materials, samples, or properties) and it is believed that all combined data hold great potential for data re-use and machine learning [@scheffler:2022].

 While individual researchers struggle in organizing and analyzing more and more data artifacts, communities face new challenges in making data findable, accessible, inter-operable, and re-produceable (FAIR) [@wilkinson:2016].
 A key factor to FAIR data, is to combine data with meta-data and to put all data into machine and human comprehensible representations [@ghiringhelli:2022].

+There is great demand in services (and software to run such services) that provide the mentioned features and make data FAIR.
+This is evident in the great number of published datasets on services like [NOMAD](https://nomad-lab.eu), the main user of the NOMAD software [@draxl:2018], and an increasing number of materials science database that all re-implement very similar functionality web-based application to publish their data.

 NOMAD addresses these needs in two ways.
 First, NOMAD improves the data-driven workflows of individuals and small labs by formalizing data acquisition, organizing and sharing data, homogenizing and normalizing data